marcins/cf-google-authenticator/README.md

 This is a ColdFusion native implementation of RFC6238 (TOTP: Time-Based One-Time Password Algorithm)  specifically designed to work with the Google Authenticator app.
 You can use this for providing Two Factor Authentication for your applications.

-It has been tested on Adobe Coldfusion 10.
+It has been tested on Adobe Coldfusion 10 because that's what I run locally.
 It uses a few Java classes and bit twiddling, so YMMV on Railo.
+It should work on CF9, I don't think I've done anything CF10 specific - but feel free to do a Pull Request if there's a small change required to make this work on CF9 or Railo!

 ## Background